 Who calls the shots?

-While you have ‘Mental Capacity’ you do, but it is important to consider that in the future you may not be able to make arrangements or decisions for yourself as an accident or illness can affect our ability to make decisions (at any age) and may lead to someone else having to help or even make some decisions on your behalf in the future.
+While you have ‘Mental Capacity’ you do!
+It is important to consider though that there may be a time when you may not be able to make your decisions for yourself as an accident or illness can affect our ability to make decisions (at any age) and may lead to someone else having to help or even make some decisions on your behalf in the future.

 Choosing someone to manage your decisions, should there be a time when you are not able to, can help give peace of mind.
 It can save money and make sure that those caring for you take into account your wishes if they are having to make decisions in your best interests.